CodeCorico/allons-y/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use Allons-y!, please direct these to hello@codecorico.com.
+If you have questions about how to use Allons-y, please direct these to hello@codecorico.com.

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the wiki, you can help us by